Macaulay (surname)

 Macaulay, Macauley, MacAulay, McAulay and McAuley are surnames of Irish origin originating in Westmeath, Leinster anglicized from Irish Mac Amhalghaidh in the English language.
-The surname is also found in Scotland of distinct, but related origins due to Irish settling in Scotland.
-Some of the Irish Macaulay's settled in Scotland during the reign of Robert the Bruce.
+The surname is also found in Scotland of distinct, but related, origins due to Irish settling in Scotland.
+Some of the Irish Macaulays settled in Scotland during the reign of Robert the Bruce.
 There are several etymological origins for the names: all of which originated as patronyms in several Gaelic languages—Irish and Scottish Gaelic.
 Although the English-language surnames are ultimately derived from Gaelic patronyms, the English-language surnames, and the modern Gaelic-language forms do not refer to the actual name of the bearer's father.

 Etymology

 In some cases, the surnames are derived from the Scottish Gaelic MacAmhlaidh, or the Irish Gaelic Mac Amhalghaidh.
 These Gaelic surnames translate into English as "son of Amhalghaidh" or "son of Amhalghadh".
 The Gaelic surnames originated as a patronyms, however they no longer refer to the actual names of the bearer's father's.
 The personal name Amhalghaidh (also spelt Amhalghadh) is an old Gaelic name whose origin and meaning are uncertain.

 In other cases, the surnames are derived from the Scottish Gaelic MacAmhlaibh or MacAmhlaidh, or the Irish Mac Amhlaoibh.
 These surnames translate into English as "son of Amhlaibh"; "son of Amhladh" or "son of Amhlaidh"; and "son of Amhlaoibh".
 The names Amhlaibh, Amhladh, Amhlaidh, and Amhlaoibh are Gaelic derivatives of the Old Norse personal names Áleifr and Olaf or Óláfr.